kalisio/kdk/docs/api/core/components.md

 ## Authentication

-The KDK provides you with some default forms to manage [login](https://github.com/kalisio/kCore/blob/master/src/client/components/KLogin.vue), [logout](https://github.com/kalisio/kCore/blob/master/src/client/components/KLogout.vue), [registration](https://github.com/kalisio/kCore/blob/master/src/client/components/KRegister.vue) and [server endpoint configuration for mobile apps](https://github.com/kalisio/kCore/blob/master/src/client/components/KChangeEndpoint.vue).
+The KDK provides you with some default forms to manage login, logout, registration and server endpoint configuration for mobile apps in the [authentication folder](https://github.com/kalisio/kdk/tree/master/core/client/components/authentication).

 ## User Account

-The KDK provides you with a default [activity](./components.md#activity) to manage [user accounts](KAccountActivity) containing:
+The KDK provides you with a default [activity](./components.md#activity) to manage user accounts in the [account folder](https://github.com/kalisio/kdk/tree/master/core/client/components/account):
-* an "identity panel" to [edit profile informaiton](https://github.com/kalisio/kCore/blob/master/src/client/components/KIdentityPanel.vue)
+* an "identity panel" to edit profile information
-* a "danger zone" for [account removal](https://github.com/kalisio/kCore/blob/master/src/client/components/KAccountDZ.vue)
+* a "danger zone" for account removal
-* a "security zone" for [password and email change](https://github.com/kalisio/kCore/blob/master/src/client/components/KAccountSecurity.vue)
+* a "security zone" for password and email change